Support throughout the life-cycle

 In addition, we are investing in the development of digital services.
 The MyGlaston customer portal contains all information between Glaston and the customer, such as project tracking, machine service reports, technical manuals and operating instructions, and links to the Glaston Insight cloud service.
 Connecting machines to Glaston Insight enables the customer to monitor and report on production in real-time, provides real-time customer support in the event of disruptions with no delays or travel that burdens the environment, and facilitates the rollout of new machine vision-based services.

 At the end of 2020, more than 180 tempering machines had been connected to the Glaston Insight service and more than four million glass processing loads had been registered.

 Glaston has approximately 4,500 installed and operating machine lines

 Glaston invests in continuous customer-oriented product development, emerging glass technologies and new business opportunities brought by digitalization.
 We carry out product development in close cooperation with our customers and partners, such as research institutes, universities and other higher education institutions.

 Our position is particularly strong in developing technologically demanding products.
 At the forefront of our product development are new digital and IoT-based products that enable the optimization of machine performance and the transition to fully automated glass processing.
 By utilizing cloud services and the opportunities provided by IoT, we help our customers use their machines as efficiently as possible.
 As a by-product of efficiency and reliability, optimized energy consumption is also achieved.

-As part of the MIDAS project, Finland’s first machine learning project in the industry, Glaston succeeded in 2019 in introducing several artificial intelligence applications to improve the quality and control of the tempering process.
+As part of the MIDAS project, Finland’s first machine learning project in the industry, Glaston has succeeded in introducing several artificial intelligence applications to improve the quality and control of the tempering process.